Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Computational Experiments

 We now provide the decision tree for a problem solved in Section \ref{sec:speed} and develop insights on the structure of the learned policy.
 Although not all of the node splits have straightforward interpretations, we highlight a few splits that make intuitive sense.

-Due to space concerns, we display the prediction targets in the tree figures as the list of job classes that are prioritized, rather than the optimal control vector $\bm{u}^*$ itself.
-The job classes that are prioritized receive effort 1, and the rest of the job classes receive effort 0.
+Due to space concerns, we display the prediction targets in the tree figures as the list of fluid classes that are prioritized, rather than the optimal control vector $\bm{u}^*$ itself.
+The fluid classes that are prioritized receive effort 1, and the rest of the fluid classes receive effort 0.
 In addition, we assign a number to each node split and provide a separate table that contains information on the hyperplane for each split.

 Furthermore, we introduce a vector ${\bm{c}}/{\bm{\mu}}$ that offers an interesting interpretation on the learned policy.
-This vector captures the relative cost of holding each job class in terms of their service rate.
-A higher value in this vector indicates that the corresponding job class poses a greater challenge to the fluid network controller.
+This vector captures the relative cost of holding each fluid class in terms of their service rate.
+A higher value in this vector indicates that the corresponding fluid class poses a greater challenge to the fluid network controller.

 In Figure \ref{fig:21_tree}, we provide the decision tree for the problem with $m = 7$, confined to strictly positive state vectors ($|s| = 21$).
 In Table \ref{table:nodesplit_reentrant_21}, we provide the node split information associated with the decision tree.
 For this problem, the parameters rounded to the third decimal place are